brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 the simulation to work.

-My approach has been to focus on capturing an accurate representation of the electrical/mechanical components and their inter-connectins **without attempting to translate this into modern "digital Verilog"**, or even to understand the purpose of each component.
+My approach has been to focus on capturing an accurate representation of the electrical/mechanical components and their inter-connections **without attempting to translate this into modern "digital Verilog"**, or even to understand the purpose of each component.
 I then run the simulation using a hybrid analog/mechanical technique.
 This approach has been successful so far, and allows the larger purpose of the circuit (i.e. energizing solenoids connected to specific keys on the typewriter in careful sequence) to emerge.
 More on this to follow.